Main

 2024

-County-level political group density, partisan polarization, and individual-level mortality among adults in the United States: A lagged multilevel study
+County-level political group density, partisan polarization, and individual-level mortality among adults in the United States: A lagged multilevel study.

-SSM - Population Health (2024), 101662.
+Social Science & Medicine - Population Health 26 (2024), 101662.

 N/A